chronicweirdo/blog/_posts/2015.08/2015-08-27-creating-excel-apache-poi.md

 - define your table, the headers followed by data;
 - define a chart that can dynamically use the data in the table.

-A very elegant way to do this would be to use the table feature in Excel ([first method](http://www.techrepublic.com/blog/microsoft-office/two-ways-to-build-dynamic-charts-in-excel/)).
+A very elegant way to do this would be to use the table feature in Excel ([create dynamic charts in Excel using the table feature](http://www.techrepublic.com/blog/microsoft-office/two-ways-to-build-dynamic-charts-in-excel/)).
 That doesn't work in Apache POI.
 Opening the template file with Apache POI will break the table feature and the chart based on the table.
 You can insert your data, but neither the table nor the chart will be updated.

-What is left is using dynamic series ([second method](http://www.techrepublic.com/blog/microsoft-office/two-ways-to-build-dynamic-charts-in-excel/)).
+What is left is using dynamic series ([create dynamic charts in Excel using dynamic series](http://www.techrepublic.com/blog/microsoft-office/two-ways-to-build-dynamic-charts-in-excel/)).
 I'll walk you through the steps of making this work in the tutorial section.

 Tutorial
 ---